Does Insurance Cover Braces in Canada? 2026 Costs, Coverage Limits, and Options

 Does insurance cover braces for adults in Canada?

 Many dental insurance providers don’t include orthodontic coverage for adults—benefits are often limited to children and teens.
-OHIP and other provincial programs will not cover adult braces unless there is a medically necessary situation.
+OHIP and other provincial programs will not cover adult orthodontics unless there is a medically necessary situation.

-If you’re considering braces or clear aligners, check your policy details carefully to avoid unexpected costs.
+If you’re considering adult braces or clear aligners, check your policy details carefully to avoid unexpected costs.
 If your plan covers braces for adults, you’ll probably be subject to a lifetime maximum, pre-approval requirements from the insurer, and mandatory waiting periods (usually 6 to 24 months).

 Types of orthodontic treatments that may be covered